diliu-cmu/liu-portfolio/final-project-part-two.md

 - Graphs: There are quite a few issues for the graphs(since this is still the very first version of data visualization) Clarity and how well the graphs connect to the accompanying text were common concerns raised by interviewees.

 - Overall takeaway: Interviewee 3 gave a valuable point that could enhance the story’s persuasiveness.
 The "How" aspect of the narrative.
 Specifically, how to create and implement programs for the aging population could be better integrated into the call to action.
 This feedback helped clarify an area where I have struggled most, which is connecting my ideas and making the story flow seamlessly.

+# Changes I Plan to Make

+- **Graph Revisions**:I plan to take the interviewees' feedback and make corrections to each graph to improve clarity.

+- **Research on Funding for Elderly Education Programs**: I plan to research how Bay Area art museums can access funding for programs targeted at the aging population.

+- **Improving Story Structure and Flow**: I will work on reorganizing the story to create a smoother, more logical storyline.
+This includes refining transitions between each section, making title pages, changing the image of the old person laughing, and bolding important text and numbers.

+- **Exploring Unique Traits of the Bay Area’s Aging Population**: Based on the professor's feedback, I may incorporate a focus on the unique characteristics of the Bay Area’s aging population.
+The Bay Area has a high percentage of individuals who identify as Asian or Pacific Islander.
+This could add depth and specificity to the narrative, but I worry about narrowing the story too much.
+The primary goal is to target all Bay Area art museums, and focusing too heavily on this subgroup might distract from the call to action.
+From my previous research and work experience, elderly individuals from the Asian population in the Bay Area are less consistent museum visitors.
+This could limit the relevance of the focus to the overall narrative.
+I will still consider adding some specificity to the Bay Area story and decide whether to include it.

+- **Documenting the Data Visualization Process**: I have taken screenshots of the first version of the data visualizations.
+Changes to the graphs will be madebased on feedback from the interviews and the in-class critique on Shorthand.
+Since Shorthand does not document the history of changes, I want to capture the process here for reference.
+Please note that the Shorthand data viz is still being edited throughout.